Rizq0/be-nc-news/README.md

 - supertest: - 7.0.0

+# About This Project

+This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/).

+## Skills Used

+- **Key Development Points**

+  - JavaScript

+    - RESTFUL API design
+    - MVC paradigm
+    - Robust error handling
+    - Resuable utility functions
+    - Handing of asynchronous processes

+  - PostgreSQL

+    - SQL queries
+    - Creating and seeding databases
+    - Seperating testing, development & production databases
+    - Using parameterized queries to avoid SQL injection risks
+    - dotenv, used to create dynamic access to different databases

+  - Hosting
+    - Supabase, configuring and hosting the database online
+    - Render, configuring and hosting the API online

 ---

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
+- **Testing**

+  - Test Driven Development (TDD)

+    - Jest
+    - SuperTest

+---

+- **Source Control**

+  - GitHub
+    - Branching

+-